Why Does a RAM 1500 Make Noise When Shut Off

 Does your 2025 RAM 1500 make noise after shutdown?
-If you’ve recently purchased a 2025 RAM 1500 with the 3.0L Hurricane twin turbo inline 6, you might notice a quiet whirring or humming noise coming from the engine bay shortly after turning the truck off.
+If you've recently purchased a 2025 RAM 1500 with the new 3.0L Hurricane twin turbo inline 6 cylinder engine, you might notice a quiet whirring or accessory running humming noise coming from the engine bay that lasts for several minutes, shortly after parking and turning the truck off.
 Don't worry, this is completely normal.

-If you’ve ever walked away from your 2025 RAM 1500 and noticed a faint humming or whirring sound coming from under the hood, you're not alone.
+If you’ve ever walked away from your 2025 RAM 1500 with the 3.0L SST engine and noticed a faint humming or whirring sound coming from under the hood, you're not alone.
 This can seem strange at first, especially if you're new to turbocharged engines or modern cooling systems.
 But rest assured — this post shutdown behavior is intentional and important.
 The electric pump continues circulating coolant after shutdown to prevent turbo oil coking and engine heat soak, both of which can damage components over time.

 It’s the Secondary Cooling System

-The Hurricane engine features a secondary electric cooling system designed to protect its high-performance twin-turbo components.
+The 3.0 SST Hurricane engine features a secondary electric cooling system designed to protect its high-performance twin turbo components.
 After engine shutdown, this system continues to circulate coolant through the turbos and engine block to prevent heat soak and reduce long-term wear.

 This system operates using an electric water pump that can run for several minutes after the ignition is turned off.
 It's common to hear: